badlogicmanpreet/gpt/gpt.md

 # One Step At a Time

-This document provides a detailed explanation for understanding and training GPT.
-I started by implementing a transformer decoder and slowly graduating to setting up, training, and using a Generative Pre-trained Transformer (GPT2) model, starting with defining the model architecture, implementing the training loop, and generating text sequences.
+This document provides a beginner explanation for understanding and training GPT-2.
+I started by implementing a transformer decoder.
+You can visit [mini-autograd](https://github.com/badlogicmanpreet/mini-autograd) and [mini-models](https://github.com/badlogicmanpreet/mini-models) for my older work, and now I am slowly graduating to setting up, training, and using a Generative Pre-trained Transformer (GPT-2) model, starting with defining the model architecture, implementing the training loop, and generating text sequences.
+My learning rate is also 3e-4 because I need a steady caffeine drip! ☕📚✨

 [Manpreet's GitHub repository](https://github.com/badlogicmanpreet/gpt)